external-mirrors/buffybox/buffyboard/README.md

 # Status

 We are en route to v1 which aims at providing a useable, visually pleasant application including [fbkeyboard]'s most essential features.
-For details about the current status, see the [v1 milestone].
-You may also browse the full list of [open issues] to get an idea of what's planned beyond v1.
+You may browse the full list of [open issues] to get an idea of what's planned.

 Here are a few highlights of what already works: